currawong-project/libcw/README.md

 	+ write a paragraph in the flow_doc.md about overall approach taken to subnet implementation.
 	  Subnets are implemented in the following phases:
-	  - During program initialization the subnet cfg files is scanned and the proxy vars for each subnet are used to create `class_desc_t` records for each subnet.
+	  - During program initialization the subnet cfg files is scanned and the proxy vars for each subnet are used to create a `class_desc_t` record for each subnet.
 	  - When the subnet is instantiated the proxy vars are instantiated first.
 	  - Then the internal network is instantiated.
+	  - The proxy var's are then connected to the proxied vars.
+This may require connecting in either direction: proxy->proxied or proxied->proxy, with the later case being indicated by an 'out' attribute in proxied 'flags' list.

 	+ DONE: subnet var desc's should be the same as non+subnet vars but also include the 'proxy' field.
 	In particular they should get default values.